JoyMonteiro/bharatsim-tutorial/source/firstprogram-disease-dynamics.rst

 A new class called ``SIROutputSpec`` needs to be created and the ``Person`` class needs to be updated.

 .. tabs::

-  .. group-tab:: SIROutputSpec.scala

-    This scala class specifies which headers of the data set is printed.

-    * getHeaders lists the headers of the outputs.
-    * getRows function fetches the count of number of ``Susceptible``, ``Infected``, and ``Recovered`` at each time step.
-The counting is done by looking at each individual and retrieving their infection status and adding it up.

   .. group-tab:: Person.scala